kindofwhat/IntelligencePipeline/README.md

 ## Domain Design: Inner structure of documents
 How can the inner structure (i.e. sections, paragraphs, sentences, words, tokens) be designed in a streaming enivonrment?

+==> at the moment: ChunkProducer

+==> do not keep the whole text within kafka as one block, but use messages to describe the structure (e.g. "ADD SENTENCE")

+## logic of changes to source data and enrichment
+* Use case 1: Two Metadata-Producer produce independent and maybe conflicting data ==> there has to be a possibility to know about those conflicting results and act accordingly (e.g. choose one, or an average)
+* Use case 2: To detect sentence boundary, a ChunkProducer makes an educated guess.
+Then a human makes some saner choices.
+Those choices are kept when the document content changes.
+* Use case 3: a quite dump ChunkProducer makes a first pass.
+Then a better system optimized upon it.
+This might be usefull for systems where the second, better producer cannot work efficiently with large documents (e.g. StanfordNLP)

+### Solution outlines
+*  give each producer a weight: the higher the more important it is

 # Notes
 - make sure to set advertised.host.name in the bootstrap config